It’s not just who lived in your house before you that’s fascinating. It is also what was happening around them during their lives.

 In actual fact, as the Prieuré hadn’t had a resident prieur since the end of the 15th century and all the rights and property of the seigneurie of Auvers had been leased out, or out-sourced to a Fermier Général, or tax farmer.
 His role was to manage all the property and carry out all the tax collecting, administering of justice, arrange for masses to be said and a multitude of other duties and services on behalf of the church.
 In return he got a substantial cut of the Abbey’s revenue from the farms, mill, businesses and so on.

-So the sale of the prieuré and all its property probably didn’t make a big difference to the brothers, as the new owner of Moulin de la Roche was the existing fermier général , Louis le Lasseux-La Fosse, who had already had a 9 year lease to run all the priory’s property from 1779, which he had renewed in 1787, and Jacques Le Lasseux-Chantenay (his brother) had previously held the lease from 1771 – 1779.
+So the sale of the prieuré and all its property probably didn’t make a big difference to the family, as the new owner of Moulin de la Roche was the existing fermier général , Louis le Lasseux-La Fosse, who had already had a 9 year lease to run all the priory’s property from 1779, which he had renewed in 1787, and Jacques Le Lasseux-Chantenay (his brother) had previously held the lease from 1771 – 1779.

-The lease stated that the lessee was entitled to all the worldly goods of the prieuré, including the priory house (in which Louis Le Lasseux lived) and the income from the tenant farms, mill, woods, rents and taxes amounting to 8000 livres (pounds), but in return he had to pay for the keep of the curate, invite the curate and his chaplains to dinner on the four main festivals of the year, provide all the cart transport up to a distance of three hours from the prieuré, maintain in good repair all the farms, mill, roads and outbuildings, and pay for the masses and services to be said up to a maximum of 200 livres, plus all legal fees and church taxes which amounted to 1600 livres!
+The pre-Revolution lease had stated that the lessee was entitled to all the worldly goods of the prieuré, including the priory house (in which Louis Le Lasseux lived) and the income from the tenant farms, mill, woods, rents and taxes amounting to 8000 livres (pounds), but in return he had to pay for the keep of the curate, invite the curate and his chaplains to dinner on the four main festivals of the year, provide all the cart transport up to a distance of three hours from the prieuré, maintain in good repair all the farms, mill, roads and outbuildings, and pay for the masses and services to be said up to a maximum of 200 livres, plus all legal fees and church taxes which amounted to 1600 livres!

 Monsieur Le Lasseux must have been getting a fair bit out of the deal if he felt it was worth paying 72,750 livres to hang on to just a part of it. (the prieuré possessions were sold off for 193,650 livres in total).
 Apparently this would be the equivalent of £828,034/918,882 € in today’s money!